Yuta12342/tsuserverCC/README.md

 A Python-based server for Attorney Online, forked from [AttorneyOnline/tsuserver3](https://github.com/AttorneyOnline/tsuserver3)

-Requires Python 3.6+ and PyYAML.
+Requires Python 3.7+ and PyYAML.

 ### Changes/additions from tsuserver3
-* Fully-functional party system with Main Game features inbuilt,
 * Testimony recording/playback system,
 * Greatly extended support for custom content,
 * More options for area management, including:
+  - Accessible hub system, hubs with subareas without need for seperate area lists.
+  - Storing/loading hubs to a 100 areas, complete with connections and music lists,
   - On-the-fly area renaming, creation, and destruction,
   - Password locks,
   - Ability to connect areas via 'exits,'
   - and playercount hiding.
 * Serverside notepads,
 * Additional moderation features,
+* Add music on the fly, and have it appear on the server's music list, (per area/hub basis)
-* and a category-based music shuffle system.
+* A category-based music shuffle system,
+* Fully-functional(?) party system with Main Game features inbuilt.

 ## How to use